 My practice includes work with a wide variety of individuals and couples whose presenting issues are quite diverse.
 Some of the typical issues she works with in her psychotherapy and counseling practice are:

-As an author, I am recent contributor to PsyBC.com, the award winning online continuing education website for mental health professionals.
+As an author, I have written on the process relational psychotherapy.
 As an educator, I have taught as an adjunct professor of advanced clinical courses at Adelphi University's School of Social Work, I have supervised therapists in the psychotherapy and psychoanalytic training programs.